 Pear Lake Trail is a 11.7 mile heavily trafficked out and back trail located near Sequoia National Park, California that features a lake and is rated as difficult.
-The trail is primarily used for hiking, camping, and fly fishing and is accessible from June until October.
+The trail is primarily used for hiking, camping, and fly fishing and is best used from June until October.

 Directions from Big Stump Entrance: Follow Highway 180 northward to Generals Highway.
 Turn right on to Generals Highway and follow it approximately 27 miles to the turn off for Wolverton.
 Turn left and drive two miles to the trailhead.